Personal Independence Payment (PIP)

 If you’re aged 16 to 64 you could get between £22 and £141.10 a week by claiming Personal Independence Payment (PIP).

-The rate depends on how your condition affects you, not the condition itself.
+The amount you get depends on how your condition affects you, not the condition itself.

-You’ll need an assessment to work out the level of help you get.
-Your rate will be regularly reassessed to make sure you’re getting the right support.
+You’ll be assessed by a health professional to work out the level of help you can get.
+Your rate will be regularly reviewed to make sure you’re getting the right support.